cchitsiang/awesome-stars/topics.md

 - [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud
 - [remoteintech/remote-jobs](https://github.com/remoteintech/remote-jobs) - A list of semi to fully remote-friendly companies (jobs) in tech.
 - [xmartlabs/Eureka](https://github.com/xmartlabs/Eureka) - Elegant iOS form builder in Swift
-- [mattermost/mattermost-server](https://github.com/mattermost/mattermost-server) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle.
+- [mattermost/mattermost](https://github.com/mattermost/mattermost) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle..
 - [parse-community/Parse-SDK-JS](https://github.com/parse-community/Parse-SDK-JS) - The JavaScript SDK for Parse Platform
 - [IonicaBizau/github-stats](https://github.com/IonicaBizau/github-stats) - :chart_with_upwards_trend: Visualize stats about GitHub users and projects in your terminal.
 - [kuzzleio/kuzzle](https://github.com/kuzzleio/kuzzle) - Open-source Back-end, self-hostable & ready to use - Real-time, storage, advanced search - Web, Apps, Mobile, IoT -